 Western States have specific screening requirements for Public, Industrial or Grazing Association land.
-There are a number of different types of arrangements and terminology.
+There are several different types of arrangements and terminology.
 The following is a description of the most common types, screening instructions and tract assignment explanations for grazing arrangements in these states.